ncrowther/greenhouseControl/server/greenhouseNextJsUI/README.md

 6. Within this folder, edit CEbuild.sh and CErun.sh and change the REGISTRY to your Docker registry.

-7. Using the same bash shell, deploy the sample application to your docker repo:
+7. Using the bash shell, deploy the sample application to your docker repo:

 ./CEbuild